rust-lang/book/nostarch/chapter05.md

 other primitive type to a user.
 But with structs, the way `println!` should format the output is less clear as there are more display possibilities: Do you want commas or not?
 Do you want to print the struct `{}`s?
 Should all the fields be shown?
-Because of this ambiguity, Rust doesn't try to guess what we want and structs do not have a provided implementation of `Display`.
+Because of this ambiguity, Rust doesn’t try to guess what we want and structs do not have a provided implementation of `Display`.

-If we keep reading the errors, though, we'll find this helpful note:
+If we keep reading the errors, though, we’ll find this helpful note:

 ```bash
 note: `Rectangle` cannot be formatted with the default formatter; try using
 `:?` instead if you are using a format string
 ```

-Let's try it!
+Let’s try it!
 The `println!` will now look like `println!("rect1 is {:?}", rect1);`.
 Putting the specifier `:?` inside the `{}` tells `println!` we want to use an output format called `Debug`.
 `Debug` is a trait that enables us to print out our struct in a way that is useful for developers so that we can see its value while we are debugging our code.

-Let's try running with this change and... drat.
+Let’s try running with this change and… drat.
 We still get an error:

 ```bash
 error: the trait bound `Rectangle: std::fmt::Debug` is not satisfied